 We took it to Google to begin or research process.
 It is to help us determine what look such as the kinds of trench shovels, their uses.
 Varieties of trench shovels are not very numerous.
 However, we want to fully understand how this tool work to ensure we are well-informed in selecting our shovels.

-We have about nine (9) shovels on our list.
-We cut them down to our top five (5) through the information we had from our research and through recommendations from the seller.
+We have about nine (9) shovels on our list and we cut them down to our top five (5) through the information we had from our research and through recommendations from the seller.

 First on the list is the Seymour S702 48-Inch Fiberglass Handle Trenching Shovel.

-Also, our tested have noted that the shovel is strong enough use it to dig and remove the scattered stones and rocks in the soil.
+Also, our testers have noted that the shovel is strong enough to use to dig and remove the scattered stones and rocks in the soil.